Effect of Quantum Information Scrambling on Bound Entangled States: Effect of QI scrambling on bound entangled states

 \subsection{Case 1: Effect on Bennett \textit{et al.} state}

-Bennett \textit{et al.} provided non-parameterized bound entangled state, which is discussed in equation \ref{bs}, is considered and dealt in this current case.
-The state has been passed through the evolution process to examine the effect of QI scrambling on the state and shown the outcomes in Fig. \ref{f3} for the different values of the interaction strength $D$.
-In the figure, the negativity (N) of the system is indicated by the solid red line, and the CCNR criterion of the system is represented by the dashed blue line, which will be followed throughout this article.
+Bennett \textit{et al.} provided a non-parameterized bound entangled state, which is discussed in equation \ref{bs}, is considered and dealt with in this current case.
+The state has been passed through the evolution process to examine the effect of QI scrambling on the state and shown the outcomes in figure \ref{f3} for the different grades of the interaction strength $D$.
+In the figure, the negativity (N) of the system is pointed out by the solid red line, and the CCNR criterion of the system is illustrated by the dashed blue line, which will be followed throughout this article.

 The figure shows that for the interaction strength $D=0$, the negativity (N) of the state is zero, but the CCNR criterion exists.
-This result signifies that for the specific value of the interaction strength $D$, the state is bound entangled, and no free entanglement exists in the state.
+That means for $D=0$, the state is bound entangled, and no free entanglement exists in the state.
+This result signifies that for the specific value of the interaction strength $D=0$, the operators $O_{1}$ and $O_{2}(t)$ commutes with each other, and no QI scrambling takes place in the state.
 As the value of the interaction strength $D$ is introduced in the state, the negativity (N) of the state increases with time and attains a maximum value of around $0.1$.
 This phenomenon shows that the free entanglement develops in the state with the introduction of the interaction strength $D$.
 For the further increment of the interaction strength $D$, oscillatory attitude raises in the system with growing frequency.
-As a result negativity (N) attains its maximum value more quickly but remains approximately stable with a minor trace of disturbance, which can be verified from Fig. \ref{f3}.
+As a result, negativity (N) attains its maximum value more quickly but remains approximately stable with a minor trace of disturbance, which can be verified from figure \ref{f3}.